naver/PyCQuery/README.md

 ```

 ### Kerberos Authentication with HTTP Thrift
-- For One HiveServer2 Instance
+- For Single HiveServer2 Instance
 ```py
 from pycquery import hive
 from pycquery_krb.common import conf